dev-redcube/betterHM/android/fastlane/README.md

 [bundle exec] fastlane android release
 ```

-Deploy a new release version to the Google Play
+Deploy a new release version to Google Play

 ----